-Ford Motor Company is investing $740 million to restore the Michigan Central Station to its original grandeur and create a new destination that will bring together civic organizations, urban planners, technologists, designers, companies and communities to create the future of mobility.
+Ford Motor Company is investing $740 million to restore the Michigan Central Station and other nearby sites to create a new destination that will bring together civic organizations, urban planners, technologists, designers, companies and communities to create the future of mobility.

 As part of the Community Benefits Agreement for this investment, Ford is collaborating with the City of Detroit and the Michigan Economic Development Corporation's mobility initiative, PlanetM, on the City:One Michigan Central Station Challenge.
 Español